 If you’ve never traveled with your cat before, it’s going to be a new experience for both you and your feline friend.
 Here are some tips that will help you prepare for you trip:

-Before leaving on your trip, make sure your cat has been examined by the vet to ensure they are in good health.
+Before leaving on your trip, make sure your cat has been examined by the vet to ensure they are in good health and that they have been treated for fleas and ticks with a suitable flea collar for cats.
 You will also want to make sure they are up to date on their vaccines and they’ve been microchipped just in case they do get away from you.

 If you are going on a road trip, you will want to make sure your car is in good working condition as well.
 You may not realize it but a preventative check will save you and your cat a lot of headaches because you will be less likely to break down.